-This section lists many of the problems, causes and solutions which may be encounter.
+In this section, is a lists of common problems, causes and solutions which may be encounter.

 If problems are encountered which are difficult to solve, even after having read through this section, please contact your authorized dealer, distributor or Convey-All Industries Inc. Before you call, please have this operator's manual and the serial number from your machine ready.